top of page

 Katja Kleinebrecht

 Designer Katja Kleinebrecht experimented with used tea bags on paper during her communication design studies.
 The sienna to ochre colour of the tea bags provided a beautiful background for her to draw on.
+The Hamburg native has been designing magazines and books with enthusiasm for many years and is delighted to be involved in the development and design of t- Magazine as art director.

 LEAVES THAT MEAN THE WORLD